-The purpose of this Official Statement is to provide certain information regarding the financial and economic condition of the County of Salem (the "County"), State of New Jersey (the "State"), in connection with the sale and issuance of (i) \$2,000,000 General Obligation Bonds, Series 2022, consisting of \$750,000 Vocational-Technical School Bonds, Series 2022A (New Jersey School Bond Reserve Act, 1980 N.J.
-Laws C. 72, as Amended) (the "Vocational-Technical School Bonds") and \$1,250,000 County College Bonds, Series 2022B (County College Bond Act, 1971 N.J.
-Laws C. 12, As Amended) (the "Chapter 12 Bonds" and together with the Vocational-Technical School Bonds, the "Bonds") and (ii) \$2,250,000 aggregate principal amount of Bond Anticipation Notes of the County (the "Notes" and together with the Bonds, the "Obligations").
-This Official Statement, which includes the cover page and the appendices attached hereto, has been prepared on behalf of the County by Archer & Greiner P.C., Red Bank, New Jersey, Bond Counsel to the County ("Bond Counsel") and the Chief Financial Officer/Treasurer of the County and has been authorized by the County to be distributed in connection with the sale and issuance of the Bonds and the Notes.
+The purpose of this Official Statement is to provide certain information regarding the financial and economic condition of the County of Salem (the "County"), State of New Jersey (the "State"), in connection with the sale and issuance of \$9,084,000^{} General Obligation Bonds, Series 2025, consisting of (i) \$6,808,000^{} General Improvement Bonds, Series 2025A (the "General Improvement Bonds"); and (ii) \$2,276,000^{} County College Bonds, Series 2025B (the "County College Bonds", and together with the General Improvement Bonds, the "Bonds") (County College Bond Act, 1971 N.J.
+Laws C. 12, As Amended).
+This Official Statement, which includes the cover page and the appendices attached hereto, has been prepared on behalf of the County by Archer & Greiner P.C., Red Bank, New Jersey, Bond Counsel to the County ("Bond Counsel") and the Chief Financial Officer/Treasurer of the County and has been authorized by the County to be distributed in connection with the sale and issuance of the Bonds.

-This Official Statement contains specific information relating to the Bonds and the Notes, including their general description, certain matters affecting the financing, certain legal matters, historical financial information and other information pertinent to these issues.
+This Official Statement contains specific information relating to the Bonds, including their general description, certain matters affecting the financing, certain legal matters, historical financial information and other information pertinent to these issues.
 This Official Statement should be read in its entirety.